davidqianguard/1800_202230_BBY08/README.md

 ## General Info
 This browser based web application to ...
 <<<<<<< HEAD
 Hi!
 My name is Jayden and I am really looking forward to be with Brian, Max, and David over this term.
 I am excited to create a fascinate web-based application with y team and I hope we can show our teamwork!
-Let's keep it up!code
+Let's keep it up!
 =======
 <<<<<<< HEAD
 * Hi my name is David, my Chinese name is Yilong Li.